Translations

 Review: Georgia's Win at Auburn

-Last Saturday, at 3:30 PM our time, the Georgia Bulldogs faced off against the Auburn Tigers, in Auburn, Alabama.
+Last Saturday at 3:30 PM, our time, the Georgia Bulldogs faced off against the Auburn Tigers in Auburn, Alabama.
 The Bulldogs were in enemy territory.
 The living room and bedroom televisions were on the game.
 I watched it alone, while Mrs. Appalachian Irishman visited her father and sister, who live nearby.
 Thankfully, only the Good Lord could hear my fussin'!
 I'm sorry, Lord!

 Second Time Out

 What could I do?
 What did I do?
-I purchased online, at the Georgia Bulldog's Store, a red, white, and black Georgia Bulldogs yard flag, and I bought a yard flag pole, at the nearby Home Depot.
-My Georgia Bulldogs yard flag has been waving proudly, in the front yard, near our sidewalk, since last Tuesday!
+I purchased online at the Georgia Bulldog's Store a red, white, and black Georgia Bulldogs yard flag, and I bought a yard flagpole at the nearby Home Depot.
+My Georgia Bulldogs yard flag has been waving proudly in the front yard near our sidewalk since last Tuesday!

 Photograph by M. Fearghail, 10/1/2023, 2:00 PM.

-The windows, to my home office, are behind the rocker swing, on the front porch.
+The windows to my home office are behind the rocker swing on the front porch.
 I can now see my Georgia Bulldogs yard flag (up close) and my neighbor's Tennessee Volunteers yard flag (in the distance).
 It's “fair and balanced” now!

 Article Continues

-As Georgia head coach, Kirby Smart, has said, any road win, in the SEC, is a good win.
+As Georgia head coach Kirby Smart has said, any road win in the SEC is a good win.
 I agree.
-Georgia won, 27 - 20, but it could have been a better win.
+Georgia won, 27-20, but it could have been a better win.

 Georgia's mistakes gave Auburn 17 points.
-The game was tied, 10 - 10, at halftime.
+The game was tied, 10-10, at halftime.
 Auburn doubled Georgia's rushing yards (Georgia 107, Auburn 219).
 Georgia more than tripled Auburn's passed yards (Georgia 313, Auburn 88).
 Auburn rotated two quarterbacks, who could both rush.
 For example, Thorne rushed 61 yards on one play!
 That series led to an Auburn field goal.
 Georgia's quarterback, Beck, threw an interception that led to an Auburn touchdown.
 A Georgia fumble gave Auburn another touchdown.
 That's how Georgia's mistakes gave Auburn 17 points.

 Beck was 69.6% in pass completion, which was good.
 It was his first start in an SEC away game.
 Georgia's tight end, Bowers, had a great game!
-Georgia's defense needs to learn how to stop the run, especially running quarterbacks.
+Georgia's defense needs to learn how to stop the run, especially for running quarterbacks.

 Go Dawgs!
 At least you won.
 Play consistently!